 Running a successful stakeholder presentation can be challenging even for the most experienced product managers.
-After weeks or even months of working with your team, ensuring you have all the latest designs and data in place before making your first presentation can be nerve-wracking.
+After weeks or even months of working with your team, ensuring you have all the latest designs and data before making your first presentation can be nerve-wracking.

 But don't worry.
 Throughout this article, we'll do our best to help you deliver an excellent stakeholder presentation and maybe even enjoy it!